Suitability of Non-traded REITs for Investors

-Are you concerned about your investment in a non-traded REIT?
+Have you suffered losses investing in a non-traded REIT at the recommendation of your financial advisor?
 If so, the securities attorneys at the White Law Group may be able to help you recover your investment losses by filing a FINRA Dispute Resolution Claim against the broker-dealer who sold you the investment.

 Investors often seek products offering more attractive yields during extended periods of low interest rates such as publicly registered non-traded real estate investment trust (REIT) also known as “non-traded REIT.”